otavionmorais/APIMocking/README.md

 ## Usage

-To use this script, you you need to install nodejs and npm.
-Then, you need to install the dependencies with `npm i`.
-After that, you can run the script with `npm run start`.
+To use this script, you you need to install nodejs.
+Clone this repository, install the dependencies with the command `npm i`.
+After that, you can run the script with the command `npm run start`.

 ## Configuration